kiddcutty/Docker_Configs/CalderaInstructions.md

 > To change their passwords modify the appropriate lines in default.yml
 > The default password for all is 'admin'

 [^1]: The build file must be named Dockerfile or the build will fail.
+The build command must also be run in the same directory as the Dockerfile.